soxueren/atsd/api/sql/README.md

 WHERE datetime > now - 1*MINUTE
 ```

-The underlying column and table names, or expression text are included in table schema section of the metadata.
+For aliased columns, the underlying column and table names, or expression text are included in table schema section of the metadata.

-Alias should start with letter [a-zA-Z], followed by letter, digit or underscore.

 ## Arithmetic Operators